 Jan Walker is a retired community college teacher and the founder and editorial director of Plicata Press, a small press featuring authors from the Puget Sound area.
 She grew up on the Kitsap Peninsula, the sinuous land mass that sits in the center of Puget Sound, with Seattle and the Cascade Mountains to the east, Hood Canal and the Olympics to the west.
 Characters living, surviving and thriving on the land that meets the sea are a recurring theme in her writing.

-Jess Walter is the author of five novels and one nonfiction book.
-His essays, short fiction, criticism and journalism have been widely published in Details, Playboy, Newsweek, the Washington Post, the Los Angeles Times, the Boston Globe, among others.
-His award-winning books include The Financial Lives of The Poets, Citizen Vince, Over Tumbled Graves, and The Zero, which was honored by the independent booksellers of the Northwest in 2007.
+Jess Walter’s essays, short fiction, criticism and journalism have been published in Details, Playboy, Newsweek, the Washington Post, the Los Angeles Times, and the Boston Globe, among others.
+His award-winning books include The Financial Lives of The Poets, Citizen Vince, Over Tumbled Graves and The Zero, which was a National Book Award finalist and a PNBA Award winner in 2007.
+Walter won a PNBA Award again in 2014 for his story collection We Live in Water (he celebrates the award with this essay for NW Book Lovers.)
+Walter talked with NW Book Lovers after the publication of his seventh book, Beautiful Ruins, which was named a best book of the year by more than a dozen publications including GQ, Esquire and The New York Times.
 He lives with his wife and children in his hometown, Spokane, Washington.